All it takes is one click, don't be a victim

 3. There's an attachment in the email.

-4. The sender requests personal info like PINs, passwords, or Social Security numbers.
+4. The sender sends more texts or calls you requesting personal info like PINs, passwords, or Social Security numbers to "verify your identity".

 5. You feel pressured to send money to someone you've never met through a payment app, wire, or other payment method.